 Driving or towing on the highway is easier to do than navigating city streets.
 This is where you’ll have the most issues adjusting.
 City streets are tighter and less hospitable to turning larger vehicles like motorhomes and trailers.
 If you’ve ever seen a semi-truck or trailer go over the curb, this is a little bit of what you can expect as you learn the ins and outs of turning an RV.

-Pro Tip: Consider taking an RV driving course at a local dealership to brush up on your RV driving and turning skills.
+Pro tip: Consider taking an RV driving course at a local dealership to brush up on your RV driving and turning skills.
 Most dealerships offer classes, individual lessons, and more on the ins and outs of RV driving.
+You'll also want to pay attention to state regulations as well.

 You must remember that when driving a motorhome or towing a trailer, you’re much heavier than you’d normally be driving a car.
 When fully loaded, a trailer or motorhome is going to need more braking distance and a wider turn radius, especially when making right turns.
 Left turns, for the most part, will be easier for you to master when RVing because you’ll have more room for error on this type of turn.